Kelvinskell/pymetrics/README.md

  - clone this repository to your local system (`git clone https://github.com/Kelvinskell/pymetrics.git` or `git clone git@github.com:Kelvinskell/pymetrics.git`).
  - Switch (`cd`) into the cloned repository (*pymetrics*) and execute the **main.py** file by running either `python3 main.py` or `./main.py` on your terminal.
  - You can further create an alias to simplify things.
  - Install the necessary modules.
-You can use `pop install <module>` or any other methods.
+You can use `pip install <module>` or any other methods.
  - The following modules are required:
    - [x] argparse
    - [x] distro